Highly Efficient Estimators with High Breakdown Point for Linear Models with Structured Covariance Matrices: Introduction

 We will extend the approaches in~\cite{lopuhaa1992highly} and~\cite{copt&heritier2007} to balanced linear models with structured covariance matrices, and postpone MM-estimation for unbalanced models to a future manuscript.
 The balanced setup is already quite flexible and includes several specific multivariate statistical models.
 Of main interest are high breakdown estimators with high normal efficiency for linear mixed effects models, but our approach also includes high breakdown estimators in several other standard multivariate models, such as multiple regression, multivariate linear regression, and multivariate location and scatter.
 We provide sufficient conditions for the existence of the estimators and corresponding functionals, establish their asymptotic properties, such as consistency and asymptotic normality, and derive their robustness properties in terms of breakdown point and influence function.
 All results are obtained for a large class of identifiable covariance structures, and are established under very mild conditions on the distribution of the observations, which goes far beyond models with elliptically contoured densities.
 In this way, some of our results are new and others are more general than existing ones in the literature.

 The paper is organized as follows.
 In Section~\ref{sec:structured covariance model}, we explain the model in detail and provide some examples of standard multivariate models that are included in our setup.
 In Section~\ref{subsec:def MM Yohai} we define the regression M-estimator and M-functional and in Section~\ref{subsec:Existence MM Yohai} we give conditions under which they exist.
 In Section~\ref{subsec:continuity general} we establish continuity of the regression M-functional, which is then used to obtain consistency of the regression M-estimator.
 Section~\ref{subsec:BDP Yohai} deals with the breakdown point.
 Section~\ref{sec:score equations} provides the preparation for Sections~\ref{subsec:IF MM Yohai} and~\ref{sec:asymptotic normality}, in which we determine the influence function and establish asymptotic normality.
+Finally, in Section~\ref{sec:application}, we investigate the performance of the estimators by means of a simulation and an application to data from a trial on the treatment of lead-exposed children.